ACCESS-NRI/model-deployment-template/CONTRIBUTING.md

 1. Clone and make modifications to the model component `ACCESS-NRI/MOM5`, In this case, the modifications we want to include are on the branch [`development`](https://github.com/ACCESS-NRI/MOM5/tree/development).
 Tags can also be used.
 2. Create a branch in the model deployment repository `ACCESS-NRI/ACCESS-OM2` - such as `update_mom5_dev_build`.
 3. Make modifications to the `spack.yaml` file - an example diff is below:
    * Firstly, bump the version of the [overall deployment](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml#L8).
-This version encompasses all changes done in a `spack.yaml`, in the form `CALVER_YEAR.CALVER_MONTH.MINOR`:
+This version encompasses all changes done in a `spack.yaml`, in the form `CALVER_YEAR.CALVER_MONTH.MINOR`.
+Note that if the PR is created as a Draft, there is no need to bump the overall model version as it is assumed to be a test build:
       * Since this is a minor change, just bump the minor version.
 Hence, it is updated to `@git.2024.03.1`.
       * When that version is bumped, the [associated module projection](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/47bc7bf979c1dfa12a24272cb739117abc50d7ca/spack.yaml#L51) also needs to be updated to `{name}/2024.03.1` as well.
    * Secondly, update the version of the `mom5` package that was updated earlier, to the `development` branch set in the model component repository: